Your First Query

 - Rated quality to improve future results

 This is the cycle that makes the network smarter over time.
-Every query improves result ranking, and every share adds validated knowledge.
+Every share adds validated knowledge; every piece of feedback sharpens ranking.

 Next steps

-- Set up your IDE so your agent queries Spark on every task
+- Set up your IDE so your agent runs this cycle automatically on every task

 - Explore the CLI Reference for all available commands and flags